 Last Updated on

-About 90% of the population in Manitoba are located in the southern part of the province.
-This is where the large cities are located.
-Meanwhile, the northern part of Manitoba are mostly remote areas.
+About 90% of the population in Manitoba is located in the southern part of the province.
+This is where large cities are located.
+Meanwhile, the northern part of Manitoba is mostly remote areas.
 Winnipeg is the capital city of Manitoba.
 It is also the most populated city in the province.

 Currency: Canadian Dollar